 Mississippi Book Festivals

-Mississippi Book Festival, Jackson MS. Founded in 2015, this literary lawn party and book lover celebration is held on Saturday, August 19, 2017, at the Mississippi State Capitol.
+Mississippi Book Festival, Jackson MS. Founded in 2015, this literary lawn party and book lover celebration will be held on Saturday, August 17, 2019, at the Mississippi State Capitol (generally a Saturday in mid-August).
 Features over 150 authors and more than 30 panels: panel discussions, live interviews, book signings, activities for children.

 Oxford Conference for the Book, James G. Thomas, Jr., Associate Director, P O Box 1848, University MS 38677; 662-915-3374.
 Email: firstname.lastname@example.org.
 Held at the University of Mississippi in Oxford in late March.
 Features author presentations, book signings, and more.